RestAuth/server/doc/install/upgrade.rst

 module <http://docs.python.org/library/hashlib.html>`_ and the special value ``mediawiki`` to use MediaWiki style MD5 hashes.

-From version 0.5.3 on, it is possible to :ref:`implement your own hash functions
+In version 0.5.3 and later, it is possible to :ref:`implement your own hash functions
-<own-hash-functions>`.
-The :setting:`HASH_ALGORITHM` setting still configures the default hash
-function used, but additional supported hash functions can be added using :setting:`HASH_FUNCTIONS`.
+<own-hash-functions>` and add them using the :setting:`HASH_FUNCTIONS` setting.
+The ``mediawiki``
-The ``mediawiki`` hash function is also implemented in this way.
+hash function is also implemented in this way.

-The default already enables the mediawiki hash function (as well as the new support for .htaccess files), so there is no need to configure anything here.
+The default already enables the mediawiki hash function (as well as the new support for .htaccess files), so there is no need for any configuration change.

 VALIDATORS vs. SKIP_VALIDATORS